 Slate roofs are also appealing to homeowners and insurance companies as they are resistant to fires, insects and pests, and water damage — and are considered to be the most low maintenance roofs around.
 One caveat is that slate roofs tend to be more expensive but less resistant to hail damage.

 Because wood isn’t fire-resistant, home insurance companies could hesitate to insure houses with wood roofs — especially if it’s made of wood shakes and the home is on the older end.
 You may have a difficult time finding an insurance company to cover your home if the roof isn’t treated with fire retardant or replaced completely.

-Concrete, asphalt, metal and slate roofs come with lower premiums (on average, about $100 per month) due to their hardier properties.
-Homeowners with wood roofs can expect to pay an extra $160 a year.
+Concrete, asphalt, metal and slate roofs come with lower premiums due to their hardier properties.
+Wood roofs can cost an extra $149 a year.

 Don’t know where to start in finding the best rate?
 Consult the table below to see average premiums from top home insurance companies, broken down by roof materials.
 See more about our rate-gathering methodology.

 See how much you can save on homeowners insurance by using The Zebra’s comparison tool below to see quotes from companies across the U.S.

 Proactive maintenance and regular upkeep of your home are expected of you by your insurer.
 This includes roof maintenance.